 - address issues such as consequences for unacceptable behaviour.

-is repeated and hostile or demeaning behaviour by an individual in the school community where the behaviour is intended to cause harm, fear, or distress to one or more other individuals in the school community, including psychological harm or harm to an individual’s reputation.
+means hostile or demeaning behaviour that is intended to cause harm, fear, distress or humiliation, and includes psychological harm or harm to an individual’s reputation.

 Conflict in Relationship:

 occurs through episodic acts of breakdowns in relationship between students.
 Conflict is an inevitable component of students learning to grow within social relationships.
-Disagreement and misunderstanding between parties is at the heart of conflict.
-However, conflict does not constitute premeditated efforts to cause harm, fear, or distress.
+Disagreement and misunderstanding between parties are at the heart of conflict.
+However, conflict does not constitute premeditated efforts to cause harm, fear or distress.

 - Student Responsibilities

-- The Student Code of Conduct sets out behavioural expectations for students, including those behaviours that are consistently promoted and modeled by all in the school community—staff, students, and parents.
+- The Student Code of Conduct sets out behavioural expectations for students, including those behaviours that are consistently promoted and modelled by all in the school community—staff, students and parents.
 Students shall be held accountable for conduct that occurs outside of the school building or school day and/or electronically if the conduct negatively affects members of the school community or interferes with the school environment.
-The Student Code of Conduct encourages compliance with section 12 of the School Act.
+The Student Code of Conduct encourages compliance with section 31 of the Education Act.